 https://www.arahne.si/public/news/ with more info and videos on version 6

 https://www.youtube.com/watch?v=daOsTulCKbk for anyone inspired by weaving drafts as a source of knitting pattern repeat

 Arah menu options provide a quick view of menu differences between it and Gimp Tools as listed in the shortcuts pdf, the order is slightly different than in the program view When exploring design potential in any paint program, it is best, to begin with, to use a small repeat that can be clearly identified when tiled in various configurations, resized, and pixel edited.
-If drawing is with the goal to produce a BW bitmapped image for download, drawings can happen in those colors to start with.
+If drawing is with the goal to produce a BW bitmapped image for download of 2-color patterns, drawings can happen in those colors to start with.
 If color separations are planned in the development of the design, then 2 color images including black may be preferable.